-The Committee has presented its Remuneration Report on pages 23 to 27, which details the work undertaken operating under its terms of reference (which are available on the Company’s website, here, and at the Company’s registered office) to discharge its responsibilities.
+The Committee has presented its Remuneration Report within the Annual Report, which details the work undertaken operating under its terms of reference (which are available on the Company’s website, here, and at the Company’s registered office) to discharge its responsibilities.

 “There should be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual directors.
 No director should be involved in deciding his or her own remuneration.”

 Details of how the Committee and Board have discharged their responsibilities in this area are detailed in the Remuneration Committee’s Report contained in the Annual Report.

 Relations with Shareholders